fidelity/selective/README.md

 * Automated task detection.
 No need to know what feature selection method works with what machine learning task

-* Benchmarking with multiple selectors
+* Benchmarking multiple selectors using cross-validation

 * Inspection of results and feature importance